 But sometimes the dew claws are not “properly attached”.
 They may also “dangle” or “hang”, or just get in the way during the normal course of playing and walking.

 Not to mention the fact that dogs with dew claws who also like to dig a lot, will sometimes irritate the dew claw, or even break the dew claw bone (not all dew claws have bones).
-This could usually happens when reaching through a chain link fence or something similar.
+This usually happens when reaching through a chain link fence — or something similar — where the dew claw gets caught.

 If the dew claws on your dog’s front or rear paws seem to easily get caught on things, then they could easily rip off — which would be very painful for the dog.
 In this case, you should talk with your vet about whether or not to have the dewclaw(s) removed.